What's Your Ideal Meal?

 For the salmon pictured above, I drizzled it with a few teaspoons each of honey, lemon juice, and olive oil and then sprinkled it with Herbamare, dried thyme, and freshly ground black pepper.
 I baked it at 400 degrees until it was done.
 I never watch the time, but will occasionally check it with a fork for doneness.
 Take it out of the oven when the thickest part of the fillet is still a little underdone because it will continue to cook when it is out of the oven.
 This ensures that it doesn't get overdone and dry out from too much cooking.

-The yams I peeled and cut into half moons then tossed in olive oil and sea salt.
+I peeled and cut the yams (sweet potatoes) into half moons then tossed in olive oil and sea salt.
 The trick to cooking these properly is to only place a single layer in the pan (use two pans if need be).
 I cooked them at 400 degrees until done, about 45 minutes.

-The collard greens I rinsed off and then cut chiffonade, which is a technique of cutting where you stack the greens on top of each other and then roll them tightly.
-Slice them with a sharp knife into long, thin strips.
+For the collards, I first rinsed the greens and then cut them chiffonade.
+This is a technique of cutting where you stack the greens on top of each other and then roll them tightly.
+Then you slice them with a sharp knife into long, thin strips.
 I cooked them according to my recipe for Apple Spiced Collard Greens from my Cookbook.

-Please comment below and let us know what is Your Ideal Meal!
+Please comment below and let me know what is Your Ideal Meal?

 ALI-2023-PHOTO-VERTICAL-2